 The ESA encourages its members to engage with policy development and consultation processes, to help promote the application of ecological principles and science in decision-making and natural resource management processes.

-- Independent review of the Environment Protection and Biodiversity Conservation Act 1999 – Submissions in response to the discussion paper due 14th Feb 2020.
+- Independent review of the Environment Protection and Biodiversity Conservation Act 1999 – the deadline for submissions in response to the discussion paper have been extended until 17 April 2020.
 Find out more.

 - Draft Guide to Nationally Protected Species Significantly Impacted by Paddock Tree Removal - you are invited to comment on the guide to nationally protected species significantly impacted by paddock tree removal, which aims to assist landholders in determining if removing their paddock trees will need approval under national environmental law.
 Find out more.